cbrackley/capC-MAP/README.rst

 Citation
 ========

-We have a paper presenting capC-MAP currently under review.
-In the mean time, please take a look at our pre-print, and cite it if you use capC-MAP in your work.
-Pre-print : https://doi.org/10.1101/456160
+A paper presenting capC-MAP has recently been accepted in the journal *Bioinformatics*, and is available at https://doi.org/10.1093/bioinformatics/btz480.
+Please cite it if you use capC-MAP in your work.
+A pre-print is also available: https://doi.org/10.1101/456160

 Documentation